pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 The native language for command-line instructions is Javascript, however the Mongo shell provides its own simplified language.
 The 'documents', a term analogous to records in a structured database, are in a JSON-like format, and are organized into 'collections', the analog to a table.

 In this article, we will focus on making commands through the Mongo shell, which is the simplest method.
 However, parallel notebooks utilizing the command line (Bash) and Python (PyMongo) are linked to below.
-- <a href="https://github.com/pw598/Articles/blob/main/notebooks/MongoDB-via-Mongo-Shell.ipynb">Mongo Shell Notebook</a>
+- <a href="https://github.com/pw598/pw598.github.io/blob/main/notebooks/MongoDB-via-Mongo-Shell.ipynb">Mongo Shell Notebook</a>
-- <a href="https://github.com/pw598/Articles/blob/main/notebooks/MongoDB-via-Bash-Shell.ipynb">Bash Shell Notebook</a>
+- <a href="https://github.com/pw598/pw598.github.io/blob/main/notebooks/MongoDB-via-Bash-Shell.ipynb">Bash Shell Notebook</a>
-- <a href="">PyMongo Workbook - Coming Soon</a>
+- <a href="https://github.com/pw598/pw598.github.io/blob/main/notebooks/MongoDB-via-PyMongo.ipynb">PyMongo Workbook</a>

 Subsequent articles will utilize PyMongo.
 The content of this article will provide an overview of querying and database operations, the second will focus on aggregation pipelines, and the third will focus on deploying machine learning upon streaming text data.